“This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

-These little bars of goodness pack a big flavor punch without the use of any flour!
-That’s right, these are a grain free cookie bar with peanut butter and tahini and chocolate chips and they are magic.
-I still can’t believe they work even though I’ve made them dozens of times.
-Make them now and be eating in less than 30 minutes!
+- These little bars of goodness pack a big flavor punch without the use of any flour!
+They are grain free with the peanut butter and tahini doing all the work.
+(I've made them dozens of times and still can't believe the magic!)

 Ingredients